griffithlab/pVACtools/docs/pvacbind/prerequisites.rst

 Prerequisites
 =============

-The input to pVACbind is a fasta file of peptide sequences.
+The input to pVACbind is a FASTA file of peptide sequences.